python/devguide/coverage.rst

 -------------------

-If you prefer to rely solely on the stdlib to generate coverage data, you can do so by passing the appropriate flags to :py:ref:`test.regrtest` (along with any other flags you want to)::
+If you prefer to rely solely on the stdlib to generate coverage data, you can do so by passing the appropriate flags to :py:mod:`test.regrtest` (along with any other flags you want to)::

     ./python -m test --coverage -D `pwd`/coverage_data